 Find yourself standing at the notice board outside the elevator that will take you to the floor you want to visit.
 Make a decision that you need to make an investment on whatever floor seems most enticing for you.

-Surviving relationship crisis starts with awareness.
+Transforming a relationship crisis starts with awareness.
 One of the most powerful action steps you can take the moment you become aware is that of forgiveness.
-Continue working through this page first and then follow the links to take a look at the section on the power of forgiveness.
+Forgiveness is so important I created a page for you: Take a look now and discover The Power of Forgiveness.